 - · Relevant authorisations not obtained.

 - · Distributing confidential information.

-- Accessing systems and / or applications without correct authority to do so.
+- · Accessing systems and / or applications without correct authority

 - · Misrepresenting data in reports.

 - · Theft by an employee

 - · Collusion between Internal & External parties

 This does not include instances where it was not an intentional breach - refer Errors, Omissions or delays in transaction processing, or Inaccurate Advice.